tramber91/ETL-Particle-Gantry5-Repo-Grid-Tab/README.md

 - You will find some directories (particles, scss, js, images)
 - Copy the directories (including files) to ```root/templates/TEMPLATE_DIR/custom/``` via your FTP client (like FileZilla)

+TEMPLATE_DIR is your Gantry 5 template directory name (Ex g5_helium).

-Afer installation, don't forget to add these 2 lines
+After installation, don't forget to add these 2 lines
 ```scss
 @import 'dependencies';
 @import 'etl_repogridtab';
 ```
 in your custom CSS file, **custom.scss** (/templates/g5_hydrogen/custom/scss/**custom.scss**)

-or create this file and add these 2 lines with your text editor (/templates/g5_hydrogen/custom/scss/custom.scss)
+or create this file and add these 2 lines with your text editor (/templates/g5_hydrogen/custom/scss/custom.scss).

 # Changelog